nezdemkovski/render-linear-sync/README.md

 - Ticket ID and title
 - Previous and new states
 - Git revision information (from/to)
+- GitHub authors (who worked on the ticket)
 - Timestamp of processing

 ### Ticket Prefixes